Multimedia SEO: Why Your Content Should Live in Five Formats

 How we approach this at SEO Brothers

-We are a technology-first SEO company offering white label seo to agencies and growth-focused operators.
-That means we are paying close attention to where the SERP is going, not just where it has been.
-Multimedia is the most underweighted area we see in client content calendars, and the operators who fix it now are the ones who will have a substantial real-estate advantage by 2024.
+We are a technology-first SEO company offering white-label SEO to agencies and growth-focused operators.
+That means we pay close attention to where the SERP is going, not just where it has been.
+Multimedia is still the most underweighted area we see in client content calendars, and the gap between operators who ship across formats and operators who publish text and hope has only widened since we first wrote this.